Working in SAP has been saved

 Working in SAP

-Meet Ebru Kuzucu, Senior Manager in SAP
+Meet Ebru Kuzucu, Director in SAP Consulting

 Can you describe a typical day in the job?